laid0724/pug-sass-ts-webpack-starter/README.md

 ## Routing

-To add pages/new routes, go to `webpack.config.js` and add a new `HtmlWebpackPlugin` object.
+To add pages/new routes, go to `webpack.config.js` and add a new `HtmlWebpackPlugin` object under the `plugins` array.